twigphp/Twig/doc/02-Twig-for-Template-Designers.markdown

  * `[foo, bar]`: Arrays are defined by a sequence of expressions separated by a comma (`,`) and wrapped with squared brackets (`[]`).
 As an array element can be any valid expression, arrays can be nested.
+The array notation is only available as of Twig 0.9.5.

 ### Math